blimey85/blimey85.github.io_source/source/resources.markdown

 * [iTerm2](https://www.iterm2.com/): iTerm2 is a terminal emulator for OS X that does amazing things. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.

-* [oh my zsh](http://ohmyz.sh/): You're terminal never felt this good before.
+* [OhMyZSH](http://ohmyz.sh/): You're terminal never felt this good before.
 Oh-My-Zsh is an open source, community-driven framework for managing your ZSH configuration.
 It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...
 “Oh My ZSH!”

+* [OhMyZSH Plugins](/oh-my-zsh/wiki/Plugins): These are the plugins I currently use.
+    + [bundler](): Enables aliases to Bundler.
+    + [git](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#git): Adds a lot of git aliases ( gx e.g. gd - git diff) and functions for pulling and for dealing with the current branch.
+    + [git-extras](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#git-extras): Support for git-extras completion.
+Pressing tab after the various commands should autofill authors, branches and tags depending on context.
+    + [per-directory-history](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#per-directory-history): tracks previous command history both per current directory and globally, with the ability to switch between them on the fly, bound to ctrl-g.
+    + [rails3](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#rails3): aliases for common Rails commands.
+Works fine with Rails 4.
+    + [wd](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#wd) (warp directory): lets you jump to custom directories in zsh, without using cd.
+Why?
+Because cd seems inefficient when the folder is frequently visited or has a long path.
+    + [z](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/z): Tracks your most used directories, based on 'frecency'.
+After  a  short  learning  phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line.

 * [Command Line Power User](http://commandlinepoweruser.com/): A video series for web developers on learning a modern command line workflow with ZSH, Z and related tools.